jacabenga/Dangermond_Preserve_HSI_SSL/README.md

 ## Spectral Differences of reflectance signals (within one single date).

-This section shows similar results as above (**Bidimensional Histogram Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Alliance type (3 coarse classes), instead of by pixel count.
+This section shows similar results as above (**Bidimensional Histogram of Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Alliance type (3 coarse classes), instead of by pixel count.
 With this, we want to see whether different vegetation alliance types show clustering in the BHSD.

 We have 3 types of Vegetation Alliance: